-In this lesson, we will learn how to solve one-step addition and subtraction problems with numbers up to 100 with bar models or part-part-whole diagrams.
+In this lesson, we will learn how to solve one-step addition and subtraction problems with numbers up to 100 by drawing a part–whole bar model.

-Karim and Engy were building houses out of blocks.
-Karim used 36 blocks.
-Engy used 51 blocks.
+David and Jennifer were building houses out of blocks.
+David used 36 blocks.
+Jennifer used 51 blocks.
 How many blocks did they use?

 Will the answer be bigger or smaller than the numbers in the question?

 Do you need to add or subtract to find the answer?